 High roller bettors tend to use sites with bank transfers available because there are not many restrictions on deposit or withdrawal amounts.

-You’ll need to have a valid account if you want to proceed with this option, which is what makes it one of the handier payment methods, as pretty much all of us have at least one personal bank account.
+You will need to have a valid account if you want to proceed with bank transfer betting, which is what makes it one of the handier payment methods, as pretty much all of us have at least one personal bank account.

 However, if you do not, then you can simply go to your nearest bank of choice and open a basic account, sometimes this can be done online too.